 What can happen without a release of lien?

-A central Florida roofing company by the name Roof Army suddenly went out of business before paying the roofing supplier.
+A central Florida roofing company suddenly went out of business before paying the roofing supplier.
 Besides the homeowners who never had the roofs they paid for installed, the supplier was never paid for the roofing material.
-Because there was no release of lien from the roofing company or the roofing supplier, the homeowners were faced with paying for their roofs twice.
+Because there was no release of lien from the roofing company, the homeowners were faced with paying for their roofs twice.

 The homeowners who have found themselves in this unfortunate situation now have liens against their homes.
 This means they are forced to pay twice for roofs that in some situations haven’t even been installed.
 Other homeowners are facing foreclosure due to the lien.